1. How do I sign up for CYA Basketball?

 18. My child wants to play on the same team as his/her friend or with another child for carpool purposes in the house program.
 Is that possible?

 CYA understands that friends want to play together and that parents often want neighborhood kids on the same team so that they can carpool to games or practices.
 However, CYA must balance these interests off against the program need to form teams that are roughly equal in overall skill levels.
-For grades 1-2, teams are formed by the league administrator on the basis of neighborhood and school, so requests for placing friends or neighbors on the same team can be more readily accommodated.
-In this case, parents should put the teammate request in the "Special Request" field on the registration form and send an email request to the league administrator.
-For grades 3-12, teams are formed through a draft system based on skill levels so this type of request is more difficult to accommodate.
-Again, parents should put the teammate request in the "Special Request" field on the registration form and send an email request to the league administrator.
-The league administrator will make these requests known to the coaches at the draft, but there is no guarantee that any particular request (except for siblings playing together) can be accommodated.
+Parents should put the teammate request in the "Special Request" field on the registration form and send an email request to the league administrator.
+The league administrator will make these requests known to the coaches during the player selection process, but there is no guarantee that any particular request (except for siblings playing together) can be accommodated.

 19. My child wants to play for a particular coach.
 Can this be done?

 Sometimes a parent wants his/her child to play for a particular coach who either is known to the family on a personal basis or has coached that child in the past.
 Some coaches because of their coaching method or success are very popular, even with parents who do not know them personally or whose child has not played for them before.
 If you want to express a preference for a particular coach, you should indicate the name of the coach in the "Special Request" field on the registration form and contact the league administrator and coach prior to the player draft.
-In grades 1-2 where the league administrator makes up the teams, he or she will attempt to honor such requests where space permits.
-In grades 3-12, the league administrator will make such requests known at the draft but the coach may not always be able (or willing) to select the child during the draft process.
+The league administrator will make such requests known during the player selection process but the coach may not always be able (or willing) to select the child.
 Note that parent coaches in the house league are always assigned their own children or relatives unless they specifically request otherwise.

 The team formation process in the various leagues proceeds at different speeds depending upon the availability of the coaches for the tryouts and draft and their ability to get the word out to their players once teams are selected.
 Check the CYA website regularly for information about the skills assessment dates/times and the notification process for each grade.
 If other players in your child’s league have been notified by their coach, send an email to the league administrator or the Boys or Girls Commissioner to find out where the league is in notifying players of their team assignment.

-Players in grades 1-8 who register after October 31st or after November 28 for grades 9-12 are placed on a waiting list if there are no open slots on teams in that league.
+Playerswho register after March 15th are placed on a waiting list if there are no open slots on teams in that league.
 Sometimes players drop out just before or after the team assignment process, which opens up space for players on the waiting list (selected on a first come, first served basis).
 If your child is placed on the waiting list, be sure to check in frequently by email with the league administrator for your league.
 If no space becomes available by the first week of the season, notify the registrar and you will be given a full refund.